 When our people went out to seek God … seeking the truth, seeking power, seeking direction, seeking guidance … whenever they went there and received an answer or confirmation or received a power … they built an altar saying “this is where the Creator spoke to me” and this is now sacred.

 So a cairn is a boundary marker that denotes the shift from the mortal planes to the divine realms.
-Where would you hide these temples?
-You disguise them as a tombs of course!
+A tomb then, is not always what it seems to be!